 - I wanted to have a lightweight form of stats for page views on the site.
 I don’t want to track everyone around, or even individual users, but just get an idea of how many visitors I get each day, to correlate with publishing and sharing posts.
-I’ve started using NewStatPress for this.
-I wish I could track individual post performance with it, but at least I can get a general overview of the site while keeping individual visitors fairly private.
+I’ve started using WP Statistics for this.
+I can get a general overview of the site while keeping individual visitors fairly private.

 - I use a 2017 Macbook Pro 13″ currently.
 When I bought it, I was thinking about my old computers when I decided to purchase the cheapest model.
 It fits most of my needs, but I won’t mind updating to something with more RAM and a faster CPU when the 2019 models come out.
 As is, this is a model with 8GB of RAM, 128GB SSD, and an i5 gen 7 Intel processor.

-- I use a 32″ HP monitor, which lets me place two windows side by side at full width.
+- I use a 42″ LG monitor, which lets me place two windows side by side at full width.
+It can actually place four different inputs on screen at once, but this is overkill for me.
 I prefer this over a multiple monitor setup, but still appreciate being able to see my browser while writing code or reviewing notes while writing.
-The monitor is on a riser above my laptop which I made by taking two plastic storage drawers from IKEA and placing a shelf over them.
-These little drawers are surprisingly tough, with rigid walls and tops made for stacking; perfect for some cables, hard drives and USB keys, pens, etc.

-- I use the Apple Magic Keyboard and Apple Magic Trackpad 2.
-I can’t see myself returning to a mouse anytime soon.
+- I used to use the Apple Magic Keyboard and Apple Magic Trackpad 2.
+Recently I swapped to a Logitech MX Keys keyboard and an MX Master 3 mouse.
 I started using gel wrist pads for both after having my wrists and forearms get sore and pained, leading to worries of future carpal tunnel syndrome.

 - My desk is a motorized standing Bekant desk from IKEA.
 I stand for an hour or two per day at the desk, with the rest of the time sitting or working elsewhere.
 It feels good every once in a while to stand.
-While sitting I’m using a slightly fancier than basic Amazon Basics office chair and while standing I use an Amazon Basics desk mat.
+While sitting I’m using an IKEA high backed office chair and while standing I use an Amazon Basics desk mat.

 - I have a love/hate relationship with most tech, and that’s led me to pare down most of my other tech devices a bit.
 I can’t find a way to properly fit a tablet into my life without feeling like I’m being wasteful, and so I’ve no longer got one.
 I instead use a Kobo Aura Edition 2, which I prefer over the Kindle thanks to its ability to sync directly with OverDrive and Pocket.

-- For a cell phone I use an iPhone SE, which I recently upgraded to from the Essential Phone.
-No Android maker seems to be making a high powered phone with a screen smaller than 5″ anymore, and even Apple discontinued this device without a successor.
+- For a cell phone I use an iPhone 12 Mini, which I recently upgraded to from the iPhone SE.
+It’s purple and in a sparkly case and very cute!
+No Android maker seems to be making a high powered phone with a screen smaller than 5″ anymore.
 I prefer smaller devices overall as easier to hold and easier to travel around with, but part of me wants to go to a large screen like a Note 9, where I can do a bit more work on it when inclined, or even forego bringing the laptop at all for a few trips while still being able to do presentations.

-- I use the Ayu Dark theme for Sublime Text, and have slightly modified the color scheme to be a bit more readable in low light situations.
+- I use the One Monokai theme for VS Code, and have slightly modified the color scheme to be a bit more readable in low light situations.
 Overall I like dark themes for apps and services, but a lot of them lose contrast with design choices.

-- I’m using the Hack Nerd Font for Sublime Text 3 and iTerm2.
+- I’m using the Hack Nerd Font for VS Code and iTerm2.
 I find it easy to parse through, and appreciate the differentiation between similar characters like 0 and O.